anandku06/GoLearn/notes.md

 - a type of aggregate datatypes; a collection of different datatypes
 - can be accessed using the struct name and the curly braces containing the value for that struct
 - fields or data of the struct can be accessed using the dot notation
+- default value is default values of its field

 ```go
 // syntax